Year - 2023

 🍽 breakfast, lunch

 This morning we catch the 8:00am train on the Boardmore, Manitou and Pikes Peak Cog Railway.
 Our motel is only a few miles from the train station.
 The 9 miles up to the summit of Pikes Peak is spectacular.
 Enter Pike National Forest, travel along Ruxton Creek, by Diamond Rock, within the steep rocky walls of Englemann Canyon, past stacked boulder formations, a striking waterfall, and through Deer Park.
 Move up Son of a Gun Hill, through the Icebox, a cool shaded canyon, past the remains of Halfway House Hotel, eventually moving above timberline, where the views get more expansive.
 At the summit, which is 14,115 feet you will have views of both the Collegiate and Sangre de Cristo mountain ranges as well as the mining town of Cripple Creek and on a clear day you may even see the skyscrapers of Denver.
 Additionally on a clear day you can see into the states of Kansas, New Mexico, Oklahoma, Texas and even Wyoming.
 Our train arrives back into Manitou Springs at 11:00am.
 You will then have time to explore the many shops in downtown Manitou Springs and get some lunch.
 We now head for Golden, Colorado and the famous Colorado Railroad Museum.
-We then check into our hotel in downtown Golden.
+We then check into the 3 star Table Mountain Inn in downtown Golden.
 In the evening we have our Farewell Dinner.

 🍽 breakfast, dinner